Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

   - [Explain key design decisions, such as layout, color scheme, and typography.]
   - [Discuss how accessibility guidelines (e.g., WCAG) were integrated.]
 - **Reasoning for Changes:**
-  - [Summarize any significant changes made to the design during development and the reasons behind them.]
+  - [Summarize significant changes made to the design during development and the reasons behind them.]

 ## Key Features
 - **Feature 1:** [Briefly describe the implemented feature.]